9 ways to mount a café racer motorcycle custom fender

 When I land on a design I’m happy with, I’ll take the piece, make sure I can replicate it on the other side and hand shape some stainless round bar into what I need.

 At a minimum I’ll use a 6mm round bar, 8mm is what most will use.
-Dependent on the shape I use heat to get tighter bends but usually just muscle it cold.
+Depending on the shape I use heat to get tighter bends but usually just muscle it cold.
 Clamping one end in a vice and bending small sections at a time to get a nice curve.
 This process takes a bit of practice and I’m sure there are more accurate ways to do it, but I like to trust my eye.

 With the sections bent up, I’ll tack them in place on the bike, then remove for finish welding.